Kaireega/spring-2022/README.md

 # spring-2022
-all the coding i have done this
+ All the code that I have completed this year